Meiji Jingu: Most Popular Landmark in Harajuku

 Meiji Jingu Museum

-There were two museums Treasure Museum Main Building and Treasure Museum Annex in the site, which closed in 2018.
-In the late October, 2019, a new museum opened as Meiji Jingu Museum with personal belongings and other things related to the Meiji Emperor and the Shoken Empress on display.
+There were two museums, Treasure Museum Main Building and Treasure Museum Annex on the site, which closed in 2018.
+In late October 2019, a new museum opened as Meiji Jingu Museum, with personal belongings and other things related to Emperor Meiji and Empress Shoken on display.

 You can access Meiji Shrine from three stations: 11 mins walk from Harajuku Station (原宿駅), 15 mins walk from Yoyogi Station (代々木駅), 11 mins walk from Sangubashi Station (参宮橋駅).
-It is recommended for first timers to get from Harajuku Station of JR Yamanote Line since the green line is very useful which stop at popular tourist stations besides Harajuku such as Tokyo, Shibuya, Shinjuku, Akihabara, Ueno, etc.
+It is recommended for first-timers to get from Harajuku Station of JR Yamanote Line since the green line is very useful and stops at popular tourist stations besides Harajuku such as Tokyo, Shibuya, Shinjuku, Akihabara, Ueno, etc.

 Wanna go directly to Meiji Shrine from the airport or hotel?